When Kids Have to Act Like Parents, It Affects Them for Life

 As of today, there is scarce research on treatment or prevention efforts.
 How can a parentified sibling heal?
 Nakazawa believes that recognizing how these psychological puzzle pieces all fit together can be a step in the right direction.
 “Physically and mentally, the architecture of the brain has changed, the immune system has changed, and without that validation, you can’t begin an appropriate healing journey.”

 Some people have found community through Al-Anon, a support group for the loved ones of alcoholics.
-“The group has a really strong focus on explaining what codependency is and offering solutions for learning new behaviors,” explained Rosenfeld.
-She’s attended the meetings for over a year now and says she’s noticed a tremendous change in her habits and awareness of how to set boundaries.
-“I’ve learned that I can’t just blame people in my life with substance-abuse issues for causing me suffering; I have a choice in taking care of myself,” she says.
+“The group has a really strong focus on explaining what codependency is and offering solutions for learning new behaviors,” Rosenfeld explained.
+She’s attended the meetings for more than a year now and said she’s noticed a tremendous change in her habits and awareness of how to set boundaries.
+“I’ve learned that I can’t just blame people in my life with substance-abuse issues for causing me suffering; I have a choice in taking care of myself,” she said.

 A common thread found in people with these shared childhood experiences is a heightened sense of empathy and an ability to more closely connect to others.
-This is not to say that the negative impacts of their childhood are diminished, says Nakazawa, but that many are able to forge meaning out of their suffering.
-“People begin to see that their path to well-being must take into account the way in which trauma changed their story,” she explains, “And once they’re able to do that, they can also see how resiliency is also important in their story.”
+This is not to say that the negative impacts of their childhood are diminished, Nakazawa says, but that many are able to forge meaning out of their suffering.
+“People begin to see that their path to well-being must take into account the way in which trauma changed their story,” she explained, “and once they’re able to do that, they can also see how resiliency is also important in their story.”

 For Kiesel, the freelance writer who cared for her brother from a young age, counseling and Al-Anon have helped her feel less personally responsible for her brother, though she laments the lack of support networks for siblings who have been parentified and have their own specific needs.